ExpidusOS/documentation/README.md

-# ExpidusOS Documentation
+# ExpidusOS Manual

-The LaTex source for ExpidusOS's documentation
+The LaTex and Markdown source for ExpidusOS's Manual